GRAINS-Soybeans fall for second session on slowing U.S. exports; wheat down

-SINGAPORE, Jan 10 (Reuters) - Chicago soybean futures lost more ground on Tuesday, with a lack of demand for U.S. supplies weighing on the market, although losses were limited by dry weather curbing yields in key supplier Argentina.
+SINGAPORE/PARIS, Jan 10 (Reuters) - Chicago soybean futures lost more ground on Tuesday, with a lack of demand for U.S. supplies weighing on the market, while wheat fell for a third consecutive session, hovering near one-year lows, mainly pressured by technical factors, and corn slid.

 "U.S. soybean export inspections were bit lower than expected," said one Singapore-based trader.
 "Going forward, there will be more competition for U.S. exports as Brazil starts harvesting."